Terms and Conditions

 15. Visa Refusal

 a) If you are refused a visa by the American Embassy/Consulate, please inform Camp America immediately.
-Refunds may be made at the discretion of Camp America, once proof of refusal is received.
+Refunds of payments made to Camp America may be made at the discretion of Camp America, once proof of refusal is received.
+If you have been previously refused a visa, or you have failed to follow instructions given by Camp America regarding your visa application no refund will be given.
 It should be noted that to process your J-1 visa the US Embassy will be required to keep your passport in order to print the visa into it.
 You should notify Camp America if you need to use your passport for other travel in the April to July period.
-Please email to email@example.com
+Please email to firstname.lastname@example.org

 16. Visa Regulations – while in the USA.